Other Types of Fraud

 - Student Loans — Federal and state governments provide low interest loans to students entering various post-high school academic centers.
 In recent years, many for-profit schools illegally recruited students who are the beneficiaries of such loans but who are not suited to the school.
 For-profit schools also may provide an education to students while misrepresenting the likelihood that the students will be able to find a job after graduation, creating possible liability to the government if there were government loans involved.
 These schools can be held liable for this conduct.

 - TARP/Bailout Funds — The federal government has provided hundreds of billions of dollars to companies across the country in an effort to stimulate the economy.
 In most cases, in order to get this money, the companies are required to meet certain standards, or to agree to use the money in a particular way.
 The failure to meet these requirements can lead to liability.

 - “Yield Burning” — Financial institutions who charge municipalities excessive prices for United States Treasuries with respect to certain types of tax exempt bond refinancing can be held liable for this conduct.

 No Fees Without Recovery

-Berger & Montague’s Whistleblower, Qui Tam & False Claims Act Group litigates cases on a contingent fee basis, so whistleblowers do not pay attorneys’ fees or court costs unless there is a recovery.
+Berger Montague’s Whistleblower, Qui Tam & False Claims Act practice group litigates cases on a contingent fee basis, so whistleblowers do not pay attorneys’ fees or court costs unless there is a recovery.